clojure/clojure/readme.txt

 Docs: http://clojure.org
 Feedback: http://groups.google.com/group/clojure

-To Run: java -cp clojure.jar clojure.main
+To run:  java -cp clojure-${VERSION}.jar clojure.main

-To Build: ant
+To build locally with Ant:  ant

+Maven 2 build instructions:

+  To build:  mvn package
+  The built JARs will be in target/

+  To build without testing:  mvn package -Dmaven.test.skip=true

+  To build and install in local Maven repository:  mvn install

+  To build a ZIP distribution:  mvn package -Pdistribution The built .zip will be in target/

 --------------------------------------------------------------------------
 This program uses the ASM bytecode engineering library which is distributed